-We quantify changes in variability using the extreme percentiles (p{2.5} and p{97.5}) of monthly SST and SSTA distributions (Sections 5.1 and 5.2).
-We performed a Monte Carlo simulation (n = 10,000) to quantify the analytical and calibration uncertainties [Thirumalai et al., 2014] in the 2.5 (p{2.5}) and 97.5 (p{97.5}) percentiles for the coral-based monthly SST and monthly SSTA distributions.
-We also used replicated coral Sr/Ca records to incorporate the effects of "geological" uncertainty, which is due to all other sources including the oceanographic setting, sampling, etc. We subset all contemporaneous coral Sr/Ca records to their common period of overlap when performing the Monte Carlo simulation (Modern corals: 1941-1990 CE; Fossil corals: 1126-1145 CE).
-We perturbed each data Sr/Ca data point in the original 50 (modern) or 20 (fossil) year-long time series n times with values randomly sampled from a normal distribution with mean zero and a standard deviation equal to the $\pm 2\sigma$ analytical uncertainty (± 0.012 mmol/mol).
+256 We quantify changes in variability using the extreme percentiles (p2.5 and p97.5) of monthly SST 257 and SSTA distributions (Sections 5.1 and 5.2).
+We performed a Monte Carlo simulation (n = 258 10,000) to quantify the analytical and calibration uncertainties [Thirumalai et al., 2014] in the 2.5 259 (p2.5) and 97.5 (p97.5) percentiles for the coral-based monthly SST and monthly SSTA distributions.
+We also used replicated coral Sr/Ca records, to incorporate the effects of "geological" uncertainty.
+260 261 which is due to all other sources including the oceanographic setting, sampling, etc. To calculate 262 the uncertainties in the extreme percentiles, we first subset all contemporaneous coral Sr/Ca 263 records to their common period of overlap prior to performing the Monte Carlo simulation (Modern coral overlap: 1941-1990 CE; Fossil coral overlap: 1126-1145 CE).
+As part of the Monte Carlo simulation, we perturbed each Sr/Ca data point in the original 50 (modern) or 20 (fossil) year-long time series n times with values randomly sampled from a normal distribution with mean zero and a standard deviation equal to the $\pm 2\sigma$ analytical uncertainty ( $\pm 0.012$ mmol/mol).
 We then transformed each Sr/Ca realization into SST taking uncertainty in the proxy calibration into account.
-For each realization of the Sr/Ca time series, a slope value was randomly sampled from a normal distribution centered on the empirically determined slope for Vanuatu (-20.73 $^{\circ}$ C/mmol/mol) and a $\pm 2\sigma$ range that approximately spanned the range of published coral Sr/Ca-SST calibration slopes [Corrège, 2006; DeLong et al., 2010].
-A corrective factor was applied to the n realizations of the y-intercept such that the linear transformation for a given slope produced a y-intercept that yielded the mean SST for the unperturbed time series.
+For each realization of the Sr/Ca time series, a slope value was randomly sampled from a normal distribution centered on the empirically determined slope for Vanuatu (-20.73 °C/mmol/mol; Section 3.2) and a $\pm 2\sigma$ range that approximately spanned the range of published coral Sr/Ca-SST calibration slopes [Corrège, 2006; DeLong et al., 2010].
+A corrective factor was applied to the y-intercept such that the linear transformation for a given slope produced a y-intercept that yielded the mean SST for the unperturbed time series.
+The resulting n SST realizations generated for each modern and fossil coral record include the impact of both analytical and calibration errors.

-A 9-year high pass filter was applied to the n SST realizations prior to removing the climatology.
-The 5-month running mean SSTA was also computed as defined in section 3.3 above.
+We next applied two filters to the coral records in order to remove long and short term variability and isolate interannual variability.
+First, a 9-year high-pass filter was applied to the n SST realizations prior to removing the climatology to remove variability on decadal and longer timescales.
+The 5-month running mean of the climatology-removed SST anomaly series were then computed to smooth out intraseasonal variations as defined in section 3.3 above.
 For each realization of the SST and SSTA time series we computed the $p{2.5}$ and $p{97.5}$ values.
 The overall uncertainty is the $\pm 2\sigma$ range based on n realizations.
-In the event that the $p{2.5}$ and $p{97.5} \pm 2\sigma$ values slightly differed for a given coral, we averaged the two values as the combined effect of analytical and calibration uncertainty.
-The analytical and calibration uncertainty quantification for the modern SBV coral is provided as an example (Figure S4).
+In the event that the $p{2.5}$ and $p{97.5}$ $\pm 2\sigma$ values slightly differed for a given coral, we averaged the two values as the combined effect of analytical and calibration uncertainty.
+The analytical and calibration uncertainty quantification for the modern SBV coral is provided as an example (Figure S5).

-The total uncertainties including the effect of replication in the 2.5 and 97.5 percentiles of the SSTA distributions are reported as the root mean square error of the percentile uncertainties for each respective modern and fossil coral determined by the Monte Carlo simulation with analytical and calibration uncertainty discussed above.
+We quantify the "geological" uncertainty in the coral records using replication.
+The total uncertainties that include the effect of replication in the 2.5 and 97.5 percentiles of the SSTA distributions are reported as the root mean square error of the percentile uncertainties for each respective modern and fossil coral determined by the Monte Carlo simulation with analytical and calibration uncertainty discussed above.